Coal power should be relegated to the ash heap of history

 The pandemic crisis hasn't slowed the climate and extinction crises, but it's shown that rapid action can have positive results.
 It's time to do better.
 Coal is over.

 David Suzuki is a scientist, broadcaster, author and co-founder of the David Suzuki Foundation.
-Written with contributions from David Suzuki Foundation Senior Writer and Editor Ian Hanington.
+Written with contributions from David Suzuki Foundation senior writer and editor Ian Hanington.
 Learn more at davidsuzuki.org.

 Image: Heidi G/Flickr